• There are no suggestions because the search field is empty.

 ACTION 1: Seek to understand.

-Many parents I've worked with have a difficult time having a tough conversation with their children.
+Many parents I've worked with have a difficult time initiating tough conversations with their children.
 They say that they are defensive and reactive, especially when their adult children express anger.
-It's possible that a pattern has formed and they think you're going to criticize them.
+A pattern may have formed and they think you're going to criticize them.
 Below are some openers that may help.

 Icebreakers to Try